-Examples not allowed: Chains of any kind that are attached to wallets; rings, belts or chokers with prongs or protrusions; hair dyed a color other than natural hair colors.
+Examples not allowed: Chains of any kind that are attached to wallets; rings, belts or chokers with prongs or protrusions.
 Elementary students may not wear make-up as it could be a health concern when make-up is shared and/or be distracting to the learning environment.